African humid period: Lakes and rivers of the Sahara

 A number of lakes formed or expanded in the Sahara and the Hoggar and Tibesti Mountains.
-The largest of them was Lake Chad which increased to at least ten times its present-day size to form Lake Megachad.
+The largest of them was Lake Chad which increased to at least ten times its present-day size to form Lake Megachad or Megalake Chad, then the largest lake on Earth.
 This enlarged Lake Chad reached dimensions of 1000 × 600 km in north–south and east–west direction respectively, covering the Bodélé Depression and perhaps as much as 8% of the present-day Sahara desert.
 It influenced the climate itself; for example rainfall would have been reduced at the centre of the lake and increased at its margins.
 Lake Chad was possibly fed from the north by rivers draining the Hoggar (Taffassasset drainage) and Tibesti Mountains, from the Ennedi Mountains in the east through the "Eastern palaeorivers" and from the south by the Chari-Logone and Komadugu Rivers.
 The Chari River was the main tributary while the rivers draining the Tibesti formed alluvial fans/the Angamma river delta at their entry into northern Lake Chad.
 Skeletons of elephants, hippos and hominins have been found in the Angamma delta, which is the dominant shoreline feature of northern Lake Chad.
 The lake overflowed into the Niger River during highstand through the Mayo Kebbi and the Benue River, eventually reaching the Gulf of Guinea.
 Older dune systems were submerged by Lake Chad.

 Among the large lakes which may have formed in the Sahara are Lake Megafezzan in Libya and Lake Ptolemy in Sudan.
 Quade et al. 2018 raised some doubts about the size and existence of some of these lakes such as Lake Ptolemy, Lake Megafezzan, Lake Ahnet-Mouydir; it is possible that giant lakes only formed in the southern part of the Sahara.
-Other lakes are known from Adrar Bous in Niger, Era Kohor and Trou au Natron in the Tibesti Mountains, I-n-Atei in the Hoggar, at Ine Sakane and in Taoudenni in Mali, the Garat Ouda and Takarkori Lakes in the Acacus Mountains, Chemchane in Mauretania, at Sebkha Mellala close to Ouargla in Algeria, at Wadi Shati and elsewhere in the Fezzan in Libya, at Bilma, Dibella, Fachi and Gobero in the Ténéré, Seeterrassental in Niger and at "Eight Ridges", El Atrun, Lake Gureinat, Merga, "Ridge", Sidigh, at Wadi Mansurab, Selima and Oyo in Sudan.
+Other lakes are known from Adrar Bous in Niger, Era Kohor and Trou au Natron in the Tibesti Mountains, I-n-Atei in the Hoggar, at Ine Sakane and in Taoudenni in Mali, the Garat Ouda and Takarkori Lakes in the Acacus Mountains, Chemchane in Mauretania, at Guern El Louläilet in the Great Western Erg and Sebkha Mellala close to Ouargla, both in Algeria, at Wadi Shati and elsewhere in the Fezzan in Libya, at Bilma, Dibella, Fachi and Gobero in the Ténéré, Seeterrassental in Niger and at "Eight Ridges", El Atrun, Lake Gureinat, Merga, "Ridge", Sidigh, Wadi Mansurab, Selima and Oyo in Sudan.
 The lakes of Ounianga merged into two large lakes and overflowed, either above surface or underground.
 Mosaics of small lakes developed in some regions, such as the Grand Erg Occidental.
 Wetlands also expanded during the AHP, but both their expansion and subsequent retreat were slower than that of lakes.
+The Saharan topography prevents rapid drainage of accumulated water, thus favouring the development of waterbodies.
 The Niger River, which had been dammed by dunes during the LGM, formed a lake in the Timbuktu region that eventually overflowed and drained at some point during the AHP.